tremor-rs/tremor-runtime/README.md

 ### Example use cases

-We provide some usage examples of this in the `docs/workshop` folder.
+We provide usage examples of this in the `docs/workshop` folder.
 Those examples include a `docker-compose.yaml` for running them and can serve as a starting point for deploying tremor.

 ## Building